 Kersten’s study shows how important it is to construct explicit models of context, which take into account multiple variables not in a simple additive way, but also considering their logico-causal relationships and the conceptual make-up of the context in which they are embedded.
 These models are the result of conscious choices about factor inclusion and exclusion, possibly within broad and coherent research programmes in which a multiplicity of studies are organically integrated with a clear general aim.
 Each study presents a small fraction of the context in which language acquisition and use take place: being aware of this is a first step towards the construction of the often-invoked ‘big picture’, which can only be achieved through a collective and cooperative effort, and not through sterile criticism of those who have neglected this or that aspect of context that someone else just happens to be particularly interested in.
+This coopearative effort should also include different approaches and methods, from exploratory, hypothesis-generating, detailed case studies to more systematic hypothesis-testing experimental designs.
+Each of them can contribute, in different and complementary ways, to our understading of contexts.

+A pragmatic approach to context is also relevant for teachers and language practitioners at large.
+A classroom, an online interaction and any other experience of language learning and use are themselves contexts ‘made’ by the people involved in them, which at the same time are to be ‘found’ within larger social contexts.
+Language educators cannot take into account all the possibly conceivable dimensions of contexts, but need to be aware of which are more relevant for the situtation at hand and for their didactic purposes.
+Researching context in the classroom involves in the first place gathering as much information as possible about the pupils, including their psychological traits and dispositions, their mental models, their skills, experiences, their socio-cultural-interactional milieu, and so forth, all of which amounts to describing the context ‘found’ in a certain didactic situation.
+At the same time, educators should realise that language users are not just contained in a pre-existing contextual bucket, but can actively contribute to shaping their social context, for instance by negotiating their roles and identities or by taking certain courses of action.
+Seeing language learners as context-makers and the language classroom as an ever-changing context leads all those involved in a didactic relationship to perceive themselves as dynamic social actors, trying to make sense of and give sense to the social situations they live in.

 References